caseconsulting/vue-expense-app/unitTests/utils/README.md

 ### Site navigation

 Utils provides a `navigate` function.
-It is required that you use a `nav` object from vars to specify the page (see information about constants below).
+It is required that you use a `nav` object from vars to specify the page (see information about vars below).
 Note that expenses as a more complicated structure than other pages, since it is nested.
 The below navigates to the home page:

 ```
 utils.navigate(browser, vars.nav.home)